Stream Processing Concepts in Confluent Cloud for Apache Flink

 Streams can transport data between two operators in a one-to-one (or forwarding) pattern, or in a redistributing pattern:

-• One-to-one streams (for example between the Source and the map() operators in the figure above) preserve the partitioning and ordering of the elements.
-That means that subtask[1] of the map() operator will see the same elements in the same order as they were produced by subtask[1] of the Source operator.
+One-to-one streams (for example, between the Source and the map() operators in the figure) preserve the partitioning and ordering of the elements.
+That means that subtask[1] of the map() operator sees the same elements in the same order that subtask[1] of the Source operator produced.

-• Redistributing streams (as between map() and keyBy/window above, as well as between keyBy/window and Sink) change the partitioning of streams.
+Redistributing streams (such as between map() and keyBy/window, and between keyBy/window and Sink) change the partitioning of streams.
 Each operator subtask sends data to different target subtasks, depending on the selected transformation.
-Examples are keyBy() (which re-partitions by hashing the key), broadcast(), or rebalance() (which re-partitions randomly).
-In a redistributing exchange the ordering among the elements is only preserved within each pair of sending and receiving subtasks (for example, subtask[1] of map() and subtask[2] of keyBy/window).
-So, for example, the redistribution between the keyBy/window and the Sink operators shown above introduces non-determinism regarding the order in which the aggregated results for different keys arrive at the Sink.
+Examples are keyBy() (which re-partitions by hashing the key), broadcast(), and rebalance() (which re-partitions randomly).
+In a redistributing exchange, Flink preserves the ordering among the elements only within each pair of sending and receiving subtasks (for example, subtask[1] of map() and subtask[2] of keyBy/window).
+So, for example, the redistribution between the keyBy/window and the Sink operators shown in the figure introduces non-determinism regarding the order in which the aggregated results for different keys arrive at the Sink.

 Timely stream processing

-It can also be crucial to pay attention to the order in which events occurred, rather than the order in which they are delivered for processing, and to be able to reason about when a set of events is (or should be) complete.
-For example, consider the set of events involved in an e-commerce transaction, or financial trade.
+It can also be crucial to pay attention to the order in which events occurred, rather than the order in which they arrive for processing, and to be able to reason about when a set of events is (or should be) complete.
+For example, consider the set of events involved in an e-commerce transaction or financial trade.

-These requirements for timely stream processing can be met by using event time timestamps that are recorded in the data stream, rather than using the clocks of the machines processing the data.
+You can meet these requirements for timely stream processing by using event-time timestamps that the data stream records, rather than the clocks of the machines that process the data.

 Stateful stream processing

 Flink operations can be stateful.
-This means that how one event is handled can depend on the accumulated effect of all the events that came before it.
-State may be used for something simple, such as counting events per minute to display on a dashboard, or for something more complex, such as computing features for a fraud detection model.
+This means that how Flink handles one event can depend on the accumulated effect of all the events that came before it.
+You can use state for something simple, such as counting events per minute to display on a dashboard, or for something more complex, such as computing features for a fraud detection model.

-A Flink application is run in parallel on a distributed cluster.
-The various parallel instances of a given operator will execute independently, in separate threads, and in general will be running on different machines.
+A Flink application runs in parallel on a distributed cluster.
+The various parallel instances of a given operator execute independently, in separate threads, and generally run on different machines.

-The set of parallel instances of a stateful operator is effectively a sharded key-value store.
-Each parallel instance is responsible for handling events for a specific group of keys, and the state for those keys is kept locally.
+A sharded key-value store effectively represents the set of parallel instances of a stateful operator.
+Each parallel instance is responsible for handling events for a specific group of keys, and Flink keeps the state for those keys locally.

 The following diagram shows a job running with a parallelism of two across the first three operators in the job graph, terminating in a sink that has a parallelism of one.
-The third operator is stateful, and a fully-connected network shuffle is occurring between the second and third operators.
-This is being done to partition the stream by some key, so that all of the events that need to be processed together will be.
+The third operator is stateful, and a fully-connected network shuffle occurs between the second and third operators.
+Flink does this to partition the stream by some key, so that Flink can process together all events that must run together.

 A Flink job running with a parallelism of two.

-State is always accessed locally, which helps Flink applications achieve high throughput and low-latency.
+Flink always accesses state locally, which helps Flink applications achieve high throughput and low latency.

 State management

 Flink is able to provide fault-tolerant, exactly-once semantics through a combination of state snapshots and stream replay.
-These snapshots capture the entire state of the distributed pipeline, recording offsets into the input queues as well as the state throughout the job graph that has resulted from having ingested the data up to that point.
-When a failure occurs, the sources are rewound, the state is restored, and processing is resumed.
-As depicted above, these state snapshots are captured asynchronously, without impeding the ongoing processing.
+These snapshots capture the entire state of the distributed pipeline, recording offsets into the input queues and the state throughout the job graph that results from ingesting the data up to that point.
+When a failure occurs, Flink rewinds the sources, restores the state, and resumes processing.
+Flink captures these state snapshots asynchronously, without impeding the ongoing processing.

 Table programs that run in streaming mode leverage all capabilities of Flink as a stateful stream processor.

-In particular, a table program can be configured with a state backend and various checkpointing options for handling different requirements regarding state size and fault tolerance.
-It is possible to take a savepoint of a running Table API and SQL pipeline and to restore the application’s state at a later point in time.
+In particular, you can configure a table program with a state backend and various checkpointing options for handling different requirements regarding state size and fault tolerance.

 State usage

-Due to the declarative nature of Table API & SQL programs, it is not always obvious where and how much state is used within a pipeline.
+Due to the declarative nature of Table API and SQL programs, it’s not always obvious where and how much state a pipeline uses.
 The planner decides whether state is necessary to compute a correct result.
-A pipeline is optimized to claim as little state as possible given the current set of optimizer rules.
+Flink optimizes a pipeline to claim as little state as possible given the current set of optimizer rules.

-Conceptually, source tables are never kept entirely in state.
-An implementer deals with logical tables, named Tables and Topics.
-Their state requirements depend on the operations that are in use.
+Conceptually, Flink never keeps source tables entirely in state.
+An implementer deals with logical tables, named dynamic tables.
+Their state requirements depend on the operations in use.

 Queries such as SELECT ...
 FROM ...
 WHERE which consist only of field projections or filters are usually stateless pipelines.
-But operations like joins, aggregations, or deduplications require keeping intermediate results in a fault-tolerant storage for which Flink state abstractions are used.
+But operations such as joins, aggregations, or deduplications require keeping intermediate results in fault-tolerant storage, for which Flink uses state abstractions.

-Refer to the individual operator documentation for more details about how much state is required and how to limit a potentially ever-growing state size.
+Refer to the individual operator documentation for more details about how much state Flink requires and how to limit a potentially ever-growing state size.

 For example, a regular SQL join of two tables requires the operator to keep both input tables in state entirely.
 For correct SQL semantics, the runtime needs to assume that a match could occur at any point in time from both sides of the join.
 Flink provides optimized window and interval joins that aim to keep the state size small by exploiting the concept of watermark strategies.